§ 31-47-12. Police officers and agents of administrator of the division of motor vehicles Fees collected, forms of proof.

-(c) The administrator of the division of motor vehicles, court, or traffic tribunal may require proof of financial security to be demonstrated by use of standard form SR 22.
-If the use of a standard form is not required, a person may demonstrate proof of financial responsibility under this section by presenting to the court, traffic tribunal, or administrator of the division of motor vehicles any of the following documents or a copy of these documents:
+(c) The administrator of the division of motor vehicles, court, or traffic tribunal may require proof of financial security.
+A person may demonstrate proof of financial responsibility under this section by presenting to the court, traffic tribunal, or administrator of the division of motor vehicles any of the following documents or a copy of these documents:

 (1) A certificate of proof of financial responsibility;

 (2) A bond or certification of the issuance of a bond;

 (3) A certificate of deposit of money or securities; or